 Hybrid bars are a perfect way to begin the night as they change themes and almost reinvent their venue several times in a single night.
 This lets patrons enjoy easy listening music and nice meals before late night DJs take over with more energetic tracks.
-Certain areas of the city, such as Nyhavn and Boltens Gård, are long time Copenhagen nightlife districts that can always promise great venues.
-These often stay open until about 5am.
+Certain areas of the city, such as Nyhavn and Boltens Gård, are long-time Copenhagen nightlife districts that always promise great venues, often staying open until about 5am.

 The 150-year-old Pantomime Theatre stages commedia dell'arte productions with free admission, while the modern Tivolis Koncertsal offers classical entertainment from opera to symphonies.
 You can often find last-minute discounted tickets at the ticket kiosk across from the Nørreport train station at the corner of Fiolstræde and Nørre Voldgade.

 Become our Copenhagen Travel Expert